FalKon1256/UBC-EECE-568/README.md

 2023 Winter Session Term 1

 ## Outline
 This course covers a variety of machine learning algorithms and models, while I learned the fundamentals through practical implementation of prediction or classification tasks.
-We selected speech emotion detection (SER) as the topic of our final project while developing a CNN-LSTM to reach a final accuracy of 62%.
+We selected speech emotion detection (SER) as the topic of our final project while developing a trained CNN-LSTM model to reach a final accuracy of 62%.

 Assignment 1: <br />
 • Regression <br />